I will allow no sleep to my eyes

 a dwelling for the Mighty One of Jacob. — Psalm 132:4–5

 Similarly, the Bible never explicitly revealed the place where God’s Temple would be built.
 In the book of Deuteronomy we read, “ . . . you are to seek the place the LORD your God will choose . . . to put his Name there for his dwelling” (12:5).
-God chose a place where He would reside, but we would have to seek it out.
+God chose a place where He would reside, but His children needed to seek it out.

 King David was the one who found God’s place.
 The Jewish sages teach that when David discovered the site designated for God’s Temple, he penned Psalm 132.
 In it, he wrote: “LORD, remember David and all his self-denial.
 He swore an oath to the LORD . . .
 I will allow no sleep to my eyes or slumber to my eyelids, till I find a place for the LORD” (vv.
 1–5).
 David worked tirelessly day and night and could find no rest for himself until he uncovered the site of God’s dwelling place.
 Only then could David rest peacefully in his own home.